-Comprehensive Cancer Center Vienna www.ccc.ac.at
+Comprehensive Cancer Center Vienna

 The Comprehensive Cancer Center (CCC) Vienna of the Medical University of Vienna and the Vienna General Hospital was founded to meet the interdisciplinary demand within the optimization of cancer care.
 Since then we strive to bundle the strengths of all employees working in the fields of oncology.
-Our goal is to improve patient care constantly (we run 20
+Our goal is to improve patient care constantly (we run 20 tumorboards with approx. 7.000 patients/y), foster scientific output and provide highest quality in education and training.
+We do this according to international standards for Comprehensive Cancer Centers which includes the implementation of a quality management system and a certification by Quality Austria as controlling tools.
+Furthermore we actively support Patient Advocacy Groups.